jtl-software/connector-documentation/example/connector-class.rst

 .. note::
     Your endpoint has to return true for each RPC method call it wants to receive.
-    JTL-Connector additionally has more fine-grained means of informing JTL-Wawi about the target platforms abilities which are discussed later.
+    JTL-Connector additionally has more fine-grained means of informing JTL-Wawi about the target platform's abilities which are discussed later.

 The `handle()` method actually performs the RPC call and invokes the appropriate controller method inside your code.
 It basically boils down to taking the method parameters from the `$requestpacket` object and passing them to your controller.